-TOKYO (AP) — It's official: Toyota is once again the world's top automaker.
+TOKYO (AP) — Now it's official: Toyota is once again the world's top automaker.

-Toyota Motor Corp. released its tally for global vehicle sales for last year Monday at a record 9.748 million vehicles — more than last month's estimate of about 9.7 million vehicles.
+Toyota Motor Corp. released its tally for global vehicle sales for last year Monday at a record 9.748 million vehicles — a bigger number than the estimate it gave last month of about 9.7 million vehicles.

 It was already clear Toyota had dethroned General Motors Co. as the Detroit-based automaker fell short, selling 9.29 million vehicles.